 Linden Christian School offers a wide variety of enrichment activities within the classroom as directed by teachers in the Middle Years program.
 Enrichment opportunities work hand in hand with the academic curriculum and foster skill development, team building, commitment, responsibility, follow through, and character development.

 Outside of the classroom, a variety of clubs encourage students to explore new interests and grow their abilities.
-Middle Years students can become part of board game clubs, prayer groups, craft clubs, intramural sports, and running clubs.
+Middle Years students can become part of board game clubs, prayer groups, craft clubs, intramural sports, running clubs and more.

 Linden Christian School provides the opportunity for parents, teachers and students to work toward a common goal: to love and serve God.
 The high school years allow students to explore their gifts and abilities, establish lifelong friendships and grow in what it means to be a fully devoted Christ-follower.

 We encourage students to ask tough questions, and provide a safe and caring place in which students can learn and grow academically and spiritually.
 We invite students to make the most of their high school years at Linden – to work hard to maximize their learning, to treat others with kindness and gentleness as they establish healthy friendships based on trust, and to seek God with hearts that are open to where He wants to take them.

 The Senior Years program provides an exceptional variety of learning experiences designed to meet the needs of students, to develop their abilities, and to prepare students for a complex future.
 We promote a high standard of academic performance based on the characteristics and potential of each individual student.
 Progress is shaped by the acquisition of knowledge, the development of skills, and by the application of strategic thinking.
 Within the context of a belief that truth can be known, we encourage an atmosphere of free inquiry and open discussion, believing that investigation of ideas contributes to the process of discerning truth.

 Music and Dramatic Arts